 What does that mean for small business owners?

-We’ve looked at how sole traders and partners deal with car travel.
 For a sole trader or partner, there’s no question of who owns the car, the individual or the business – because legally they’re both the same.

 But if your small business is a limited company, there’s an important question to think about.